HyunCafe/my-javascript-notes/topics/jsArrays.md

 //Example 2:
 function countBy(multiplyBy, num) {
-    // Step 1: Declare an empty array to store the results let result = [];
+    let result = [];
-    // Step 2: Use a for loop to iterate from 1 to n for (let i = 1; i <= num; i++) {
+    for (let i = 1; i <= num; i++) {
-    // Step 3: Push the product of multiplyBy and i into the result array result.push(multiplyBy * i);
+    result.push(multiplyBy * i);
     }
-    // Step 4: Return the result array return result;
+    return result;
 }
 ```